n-tropy247/stdlinux_config/README.md

 # stdlinux configuration
 ### Note: A fair amount of this repo is intended to provide customization options to make it easier and nicer to code on stdlinux from a command-line.
 It is not necessary to use PuTTY if you follow this guide, but I have personally found it to be more stable than FastX.
 Please feel free to cherry-pick what you actually want from this repo.
 Feel free also to modified and re-upload to your own repo.
 Everything here is free to use.
+Complete filepaths are included in the repo because it is intended for everything to be copied to your home directory on stdlinux as is (excluding putty_config.reg), then follow the steps detailed here.

 ![setup example image](https://github.com/n-tropy247/stdlinux_config/blob/assets/images/stdlinux_setup.PNG)